JPMeehan/talent-psionics/README.md

 ### **Q:** How do I add the Strain tab to a sheet?

 **A:** Add a class to your character with a class identifier of `talent`.
-[Click here for a more in-depth walkthrough on how to do that](https://github.com/CeaneC/FoundryVTT-Talent/issues/3#issuecomment-1851985018).

 ### **Q:** How do I add powers to my spellbook?

-**A:** Add a spell to your spellbook, and set the Spell Prepration Mode to Talent Power.
-For 1st Order powers, set the Spell Level to Cantrip.
- For 2nd to 6th Order powers, set the Spell Level to 2nd to 6th Level.
+**A:** Create the power in the item directory and drag to your sheet.
+Once you have a power on your sheet you can always duplicate it to create more.

 ### **Q:** How can I reference Strain in macros/modules?

 **A:** The module's fields are stored in the following flags:

-- `flags.ceane-talent.strain.total`
+- `flags.talent-psionics.strain.total`
-- `flags.ceane-talent.strain.max`
+- `flags.talent-psionics.strain.max`
-- `flags.ceane-talent.strain.body`
+- `flags.talent-psionics.strain.body`
-- `flags.ceane-talent.strain.mind`
+- `flags.talent-psionics.strain.mind`
-- `flags.ceane-talent.strain.soul`
+- `flags.talent-psionics.strain.soul`

 ### **Q:** How can I add a resource bar above the token showing their total strain?